No consumption, recovery of drugs from Aryan Khan, Mukul Rohatgi tells Bombay High Court | www.lokmattimes.com

 "I've filed a rejoinder that I'm making no allegation against any NCB Officer.
 I did this after NCB filed an affidavit on one of the Panch's allegations which have blamed one Pooja who is connected with me etc. I am not concerned with all that unsavoury controversy and I have no complaints against anyone from NCB or prosecution.
 Here we stand and I think that it's a fit case of bail," Rohatgi added.

-Bombay High Court on Tuesday adjourned the hearing on the bail application of Aryan Khan, accused in the drugs on cruise case, till tomorrow.
+The court adjourned the hearing on the bail application in the cruise case till tomorrow.

 ( With inputs from ANI )